JSC-NIIAS/zcm/README.md

 ```
 pip3 install zcm/python
 ```
-If you see an ```setup-tools``` error - execute the next command and repeat the command above
+If you see an ```setuptools``` error - execute the next command and repeat the command above
 ```
-pip3 install setup-tools
+pip3 install setuptools
 ```
 4. Check your installation:
     4.1 Python